baato/osmosis-remove-author/README.md

-# `remove-author` plugin for OpenStreetMap's Osmosis
+# Osmosis `remove-author` plugin

 When repopulating a private OpenStreetMap API DB, it is useful to get rid of user information, as this prevents clutter in the API DB's users table.

-The plugin works out-of-the-box to delet user information from an OSM file.
+The plugin works out-of-the-box to delete user information from an OSM file.

 ## Installation